 Should you disable Android System WebView?

-Let’s cut the chase and say that you can switch to an alternative Chrome WebView on Android 9 (and previous Android iterations), but you won’t be able to disable or uninstall WebView completely.
+Let’s cut to the chase and say that you can switch to an alternative Chrome WebView on Android 9 (and previous Android iterations), but you won’t be able to disable or uninstall WebView completely.
 Although, after a few global outages in Google services caused by WebView, many users wanted to remove it completely.
 It’s just not possible to do it without ADB and not advised unless you want to create an unstable system environment.
 If you can’t open links on your phone in certain apps, the Android System WebView component is the one to blame.

 You can, on the other hand, uninstall updates for the app (restore it to factory values) on the Google Play Store or locally, within Settings.
 In case you have any issues with the WebView rendering, that’s the best troubleshooting step to try.

 With Android 10, Google decided to discontinue Chrome WebView as an option, so you won’t be able to use it.
 So, the default system webview is what you should use.
 Basically, to sum it up, no, you shouldn’t (and can’t) disable Android System WebView.

-This is a necessary component and as such, it’s a part of the Android system.
+This is a necessary component and as such, it’s part of the Android system.
 What Android System WebView does is web-pages rendering in third-party apps.
 That’s the reason why many apps started crashing or failing to load when a defective update to WebView was pushed by Google.